lakecitycoaching/lakecitycoaching/src/pages/faq.md

           I’ve tried every diet and weight loss program out there.
 Nothing has workedlong term.
 How are you different?
         content: >
-          Your Certified Health Coach is an experienced dietician.
+          Your Certified Health Coach is an experienced dietitian.
 She has also maintained a substantial weight loss for many years.
 The secret to maintaining long term success is not found in a diet or restrictive food plan.
 Through her years as a dietitian, studying human behavior, and as a highly effective Certified Health Coach, she embraces these truths in her practice:

           *   Knowledge DOES NOT equal habit change